JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-5/Phase-5-Orchestration-Prompt.md

 ## 🎯 Mission

 Implement a comprehensive profile system that enables zero-touch deployment for users.
-When a user signs in via OIDC, their entire Goose environment is auto-configured: LLM provider settings, MCP extensions, goosehints/gooseignore, recipes, memory preferences, and privacy controls.
-Additionally, build a Privacy Guard MCP extension for local PII protection (no upstream Goose dependency required) and an Admin UI for managing profiles and org charts.
+When a user signs in via OIDC, their entire goose environment is auto-configured: LLM provider settings, MCP extensions, goosehints/gooseignore, recipes, memory preferences, and privacy controls.
+Additionally, build a Privacy Guard MCP extension for local PII protection (no upstream goose dependency required) and an Admin UI for managing profiles and org charts.

-**Key Innovation:** Enterprise governance through profiles that bundle provider restrictions, recipe automation, and privacy controls—making Goose attractive to enterprises without requiring extensive IT configuration.
+**Key Innovation:** Enterprise governance through profiles that bundle provider restrictions, recipe automation, and privacy controls—making goose attractive to enterprises without requiring extensive IT configuration.

 ---